-The landscape maintenance task that is practically synonymous with fall is raking leaves off the lawn.
-Aesthetics aside, this chore can be necessary, since a thick layer of unshredded leaves left on top of your lawn over the winter could smother the grass below.
-If you will be saving the leaves you rake to be used in some capacity in next year's landscaping, it is important to be clear in your mind about that capacity before you rake your leaves.
+The landscape maintenance task that is practically synonymous with fall is raking leaves off the lawn or blowing them off with power equipment.
+Aesthetics aside, this chore is necessary, since a thick layer of leaves left on top of your lawn over the winter could smother the grass below.
+If you will be saving the leaves you rake to make compost or mulch for next year's landscaping, it is important to be clear in your mind about which of those by-products of raking you're aiming for before you rake your leaves.

-To make compost with leaves is a lot of work.
-You can't just throw them into a pile and expect them to transform into a wondrous black humus ripe for next year's landscaping needs.
-The ingredients in a compost bin should be properly mixed and watered, and the layers of the pile need to be swapped around in a process called "turning over" the pile.
+Making compost can be a lot of work.
+You can't just throw leaves into a pile and expect them to transform into a wondrous black humus ripe for next year's landscaping needs.
+The ingredients, consisting of "brown" material such as dried leaves and "green" material such as kitchen scraps, in a compost bin should be properly mixed and watered, and the layers of the pile need to be swapped around in a process called "turning over" the pile.

 Leaves will decompose into compost more quickly if they are shredded before being placed in a compost bin.
-Leaves can be shredded simply by running a mulching lawn mower over them.
+Leaves can be shredded simply by running a mulching lawnmower over them.
+Let the leaves dry out first because dried leaves shred more easily than wet leaves.
 Once thorough decomposition is achieved, the compost still needs to be housed in a bin of some sort, to protect it from the elements that would rob it of its hard-won nutrients.

 Organic matter can function as "compost" only after it has thoroughly decomposed, enabling it to release nutrients into the soil.
 But when leaves are to be used as a mulch, they should not be thoroughly decomposed.

 Leaves in a mulch bin will be treated differently from leaves in a compost bin.
-For mulch, a bin is merely a holding tank.
+For mulch, a bin is merely a protective holding tank.
 Unlike the contents of a compost bin, you are not trying to hasten the decomposition of the leaves in a mulch bin.
-On the contrary, you'd prefer them not to decompose.
-For, once they decompose, they're no longer mulch -- they're compost.
-And as compost, they can no longer carry out one of the main functions of mulch, which is to suppress weeds.
-In fact, weeds will grow...well, like weeds, if given a layer of compost in which to reside.
-Perhaps no other point so clearly highlights the difference between compost and mulch.
-To learn more about mulching options and considerations, see Selecting the Proper Garden Mulch.
+On the contrary, you'd prefer they not decompose.
+This is because, once they decompose, they're no longer mulch—they're compost.